athomasoriginal/com.betweentwoparens/README.md

   - TOC
   - Created Date
   - Modified Date
+  - Custom date formats
+    - `20 May 2019` for created date
+    - There is an off by one error if we write dates as `2019-05-19`
   - Note
     - Custom markdown fence - `::: note`
     - See `eleventy.js`